Biology 2060 - Anatomy and Physiology II » Summer 2021 » Respiratory System Quiz

 What is expiratory reserve volume?

-amount of air in excess of tidal volume that can inhaled with maximum effort.
+A. amount of air of excess of tidal volume that can exhaled with maximum effort

-amount of air of excess of tidal volume that can exhaled with maximum effort
+C. amount of air in excess of tidal volume that can inhaled with maximum effort.

 Question #4